KARPED1EM/PickMe/README.md

 ## Classrooms & Data Storage

 - First run includes a default classroom **"杭州黑马 AI Python 就业 3期"** with sample student list for immediate testing.
-- **Desktop Mode**: All classroom data is saved to `%LOCALAPPDATA%\PickMe\pickme_state.json` in the current user's directory.
+- **Desktop Mode**: All data is stored in `%LOCALAPPDATA%\PickMe\local.pickme.v2.json`, a single unified JSON file that contains preferences, runtime state, classes, and students.
-- **Server Mode**: Data is saved to the visitor's browser `localStorage` by default; switching browsers or devices creates independent data copies.
+- **Server Mode**: Each visitor receives a UUID on first load; the backend stores the unified JSON at `%LOCALAPPDATA%\PickMe\users/{uuid}.pickme.v2.json`.
+The browser keeps only a refreshed runtime cache (`pickme::uuid` and `pickme::data`) to stay in sync.
-- Each classroom has its own student list, pick history, and cooldown state; data is automatically persisted when switching classrooms.
+- Each classroom keeps its student list, pick history, and cooldown state inside that unified file; updates persist automatically after every action.

 ## Building Single-File EXE